 This is a double ferrule system.
-The most common installation problem encountered with SEA FROST is the incorrect assembly of the fittings.
-Assemble all fittings as shown in figure #1.
+The most serious installation problem encountered with SEA FROST is the incorrect assembly of these fittings.
+Be absolutely sure that you assemble all fittings as in Drawing #1.

-Note: Loosen the nut slightly before assembly, and then retighten with your fingers before tightening with a wrench.
-This avoids cross threading.
+To ease assembly slacken the fitting nut slightly before assembly.
+Then re tighten with fingers before tightening with a wrench.
+(This is to avoid cross threading.)